Katharine Ross: Career

 In 1964, Ross was cast by John Houseman as Cordelia in a stage production of King Lear.

-While at the Workshop, she began acting in television series in Los Angeles to earn extra money.
+While at the workshop, she began acting in television series in Los Angeles to earn extra money.
 She was brought to Hollywood by Metro, dropped, then picked up by Universal.

 Ross auditioned but was not hired for a role in the film West Side Story (1961).
 Her first television role was in Sam Benedict in 1962.

-She was signed by agent Wally Hiller, and in 1964, Ross appeared in episodes of Kraft Suspense Theatre, The Lieutenant, Arrest and Trial, The Virginian, The Great Adventure, Ben Casey, Mr. Novak, Wagon Train, Bob Hope Presents the Chrysler Theatre, Run for Your Life, Gunsmoke, and The Alfred Hitchcock Hour ("Dividing Wall", 1963) as well as playing the love interest of Heath Barkley opposite Lee Majors on The Big Valley (Season 1, Episode 7-"Winner Loses All").
-She screen tested for The Young Lovers."
+She was signed by agent Wally Hiller, and in 1964, Ross appeared in episodes of Kraft Suspense Theatre, The Lieutenant, Arrest and Trial, The Virginian, The Great Adventure, Ben Casey, Mr. Novak, Wagon Train, Bob Hope Presents the Chrysler Theatre, Run for Your Life, Gunsmoke, and The Alfred Hitchcock Hour ("Dividing Wall", 1963), as well as playing the love interest of Heath Barkley opposite Lee Majors on The Big Valley (season one, episode seven-"Winner Loses All").
+She screen-tested for The Young Lovers.

-Ross made her first film, Shenandoah in 1965 playing the daughter-in-law of James Stewart.
-She returned to guest starring on shows like The Loner, The Wild Wild West, and The Road West.
+Ross made her first film, Shenandoah in 1965, playing the daughter-in-law of James Stewart.
+She returned to guest-starring on shows including The Loner, The Wild Wild West, and The Road West.
 MGM put her in an unsold TV pilot about Bible stories.
-She signed a long term deal with Universal, who called her an "American Samantha Eggar", despite some misgivings: "I didn't want a contract in the movies but a lot of people convinced me it was a good thing to do."
+She signed a long-term deal with Universal, which called her an "American Samantha Eggar", despite some misgivings: "I didn't want a contract in the movies, but a lot of people convinced me it was a good thing to do."

-MGM borrowed her for supporting parts in The Singing Nun (1966) and Mister Buddwing (1966).
+MGM borrowed her for supporting parts in The Singing Nun (1966) and Mister Buddwing (1966), the latter starring James Garner.

 Mainstream breakthrough

 At Universal, Ross starred in a television film with Doug McClure, The Longest Hundred Miles (1967), then co-starred in Curtis Harrington's psychological thriller, Games (1967) with Simone Signoret and James Caan, which she later called "terrible".

 Ross's breakthrough role was as Elaine Robinson in Mike Nichols's comedy-drama The Graduate (1967), opposite Dustin Hoffman and Anne Bancroft.
-Ross was only eight years younger than Bancroft who played her mother in the film.
+Ross was only eight years younger than Bancroft, who played her mother in the film.
 She had been recommended to director Nichols by Signoret.
 This part, in which Ross plays a young woman who elopes with a young man who had an affair with her mother, earned Ross an Oscar nomination for Best Supporting Actress, and won her a Golden Globe Award as New Star of the Year.
 Commenting on her critical accolades at the time, Ross said, "I'm not a movie star... that system is dying and I'd like to help it along."